Sounds Easy Enough

 So you bring in lawyers, scientists, policy people.
 Which is necessary.
 But that also inevitably creates some level of siloing.
 At some point, engineers still have to make concrete decisions.
 And those decisions would not be trivial even with perfect knowledge.
 But perfect knowledge is not available.
 Information propagates through organisational layers, and with every level of indirection some of the details and direction will inevitably be lost in translation.
 Even if you have product-minded engineers who proactively try to fill in the gaps and affect direction, not all context will be visible.

 The technical choices carry real weight here.
 Given the need for auditability and traceability, you might reach for patterns that work in similar domains, like Event Sourcing.
 But you really have to reason about every architectural decision from first principles, because nobody fully understands everything that will be needed in the future and nobody sees all the processes from one end to the other.
-So on the other hand, you also need flexibility.
+You also need flexibility.
 You need to commit to rigour without locking yourself into assumptions that might not survive the next methodology change or product pivot.
 That's a hard balance to strike.

 And all of this has to survive strategic shifts.
-If the market or the methodology changes, you might be facing a migration or a greenfield rewrite on a codebase that was designed around assumptions that no longer hold.
-That's a universal engineering problem, but in climate tech the assumptions change for reasons that are entirely outside your control.
+If the market or the methodology changes, you might be facing a major migration or a greenfield rewrite on a codebase that was designed around assumptions that no longer hold.
+That's a universal engineering problem, but the ratio of external volatility to internal control is especially high.
+The number of independent forces that can break your assumptions is larger than in most domains.

 To Wax Political